-AAFs are calculated using CPI data on rents and utilities for all metropolitan areas with metropolitan-area specific CPI estimates.
-AAFs for other areas are calculated using HUD RDD telephone and mail surveys.
+AAFs are calculated using CPI data on rents and utilities for all metropolitan areas that are specifically surveyed for the CPI.
+AAFs for other areas use the more general CPI for rents and utilities calculated for the four Census Regions, Northeast, South, Midwest, and West.
 AAFs are rent change factors.
 Two types of AAFs are calculated.
 One type is a gross rent change factor that should be used when the primary utility (normally heating) is included in the rent.
 The other type is a shelter rent (i.e., rents without utilities) factor that should be used when the primary utility is not included in rent.
 Decennial census data are used to establish the relationship between gross rents and shelter rents.